Global Vitamins Market Statistics, CAGR, Outlook, and Covid-19 Impact 2021

 2020 IMPACT

-Demand for vitamins shrugs off the impact of COVID-19, as consumers seek to boost their immune systems
+Single vitamins outperform multivitamins as consumers specifically look to boost their immune system in 2020

 RECOVERY AND OPPORTUNITIES